florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Another example is the absence of backwards jump (except for the `loop` statement), which allows the use of faster one-pass compilers.

 During runtime Wasm's execution time varies.
-The original design paper for Wasm found Wasm to be at most two times as slow as native code and around 30% of PolyBenchC's benchmarks to close to native code execution time @bringing-the-web-up-to-speed[p.~197].
+The original design paper for Wasm found Wasm to be at most two times as slow as native code with around 30% of the benchmarked PolyBenchC's benchmark results close to native code in terms of execution time@bringing-the-web-up-to-speed[p.~197].
 Another performance analysis by Jangda et al. measures peak slowdowns of 2.5x (Chrome) and 1.45x (Firefox) for running Wasm code in different browsers and comparing their execution times to native execution@analyzing-the-performance.

 An additional property of Wasm bytecode is that it can be either compiled, interpreted or just-in-time compiled by a runtime.